Dexxter25/midterm-pidoc-sapalaran/README.md

 **ncrack**- is a fast network authentication cracking tool similar to hydra but with a focus on performance and reliability.
 It supports many protocols and services.

-**ophcrack**- ophcrack is a GUI-based password cracker that specializes in cracking Windows passwords by using rainbow tables.
+**ophcrack**- is a GUI-based password cracker that specializes in cracking Windows passwords by using rainbow tables.

 **wordlists**-Wordlists are collections of words or passwords used by password cracking tools for dictionary-based attacks.
 They can be generic wordlists or customized lists based on specific criteria.

+## Wireless Attacks ##

+**aircrack-ng**- is a suite of tools used for assessing Wi-Fi network security.
+It includes tools for capturing packets, analyzing wireless traffic, and cracking WEP and WPA/WPA2-PSK encryption keys.
+**kismet**- is a wireless network detector, sniffer, and intrusion detection system.
+It can passively detect wireless networks, collect packet information, and identify hidden networks or potential security threats.
+**pixiewps**-  is a tool used for offline brute-forcing of WPS (Wi-Fi Protected Setup) PINs.
+It exploits a vulnerability in the WPS protocol to recover the WPA/WPA2 passphrase.
+**reaver**- is a tool specifically designed for brute-forcing WPS PINs to recover WPA/WPA2 passphrases.
+It sends brute-force attacks against WPS-enabled routers to obtain the Wi-Fi network's password.
+**wifite**-  is a wireless auditing tool that automates the process of scanning for available Wi-Fi networks, capturing packets, and attempting to crack WEP and WPA/WPA2 passwords.
+It's designed to be fast and easy to use for both beginners and experienced users.